 - Hannin wa kono naka ni iru! (犯人はこの中にいる!): The murderer is among us!
 This, and its variants, will be declared by Hajime-chan after he assembles everyone to share his conclusions.
 Naturally, it will always be followed by much disbelief and protest.

-Needless to say, these proclamations have earned permanent places in Japanese pop culture.
+Needless to say, these proclamations have earned permanent shrines in Japanese pop culture.
 Keep a lookout and you’d see them spoofed everywhere.
 For example, in episode 23 of Tokyo Revengers season 1.